 The main character’s confusing experience is realized and explained when he states “I didn’t know it at the time, but a baseball card—for me—could function like a time machine” (Gutman 5).

 In the above example, Dan Gutman’s name isn’t included in the sentence.
-The information in the parentheses at the end of the sentence is a proper MLA style citation of this type.
+It’s included in the parentheses at the end of the sentence.
+This is an example of a proper MLA style citation in the body of a project.

 - In a block quote, which is used when a large quote, of 4 lines or more, is added into a project.